🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 5. Be Inclusive

 Inclusive workplaces are the need of the hour.
 But inclusivity must not be just on paper.
 It must be in action.
-It must extend to every aspect of the workplace, including recognition strategies.
+It must extend to every aspect of the workplace and your leadership, including recognition strategies.

 Recognition in your workplace must ensure that all employees, regardless of their role, background, or identity, feel valued in the organization.
 Your recognition strategies shall be free from any bias or favoritism.

-By following these tips, leaders can create a culture of recognition that boosts motivation, improves performance, and enhances overall job satisfaction.
-However, one must remember that effective praise and recognition are skills that can be developed with practice and attention to one's team's needs.
+With these tips, leaders can create a culture of recognition that boosts motivation, improves performance, and enhances overall job satisfaction.

 Bringing It All Together: The Science of Recognition